gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 I'm hopeful that with enough simplifying assumptions (like item ratings being normally distributed), there might be an efficient closed form solution that scales to many users and items.

-> I like to think of this model as similar to finding a fixed point with the <a href="https://en.wikipedia.org/wiki/PageRank" target="_blank">PageRank algorithm</a> or diffusion in <a href="https://en.wikipedia.org/wiki/Spectral_clustering" target="_blank">spectral clustering</a>.
+> I like to think of this model as similar to finding a fixed point with the [PageRank algorithm](https://en.wikipedia.org/wiki/PageRank) or diffusion in [spectral clustering](https://en.wikipedia.org/wiki/Spectral_clustering).
 Instead of Markov chain transitions between web pages, or eigenvectors of a graph Laplacian, we propagate Bayesian updates between items and users.
 But alas, these are just the mathematically illiterate ramblings of a software engineer.
-Shoot me some <a href="https://www.chrisgregory.me/contact">mail</a> if you want to set me straight.
+Shoot me some [mail](https://www.chrisgregory.me/contact) if you want to set me straight.

 <figure id="figure2">
   <video width="300" autoplay muted loop playsinline>